TimShaw/android-some-utils/README.md

 android-framework
 ==============
-some android uitl classes
+some android uitl classes.
-such as ,in android-framework/src/com/airshiplay/framework/util/NinePatchTool.java is NinePatch utils, decodeDrawableFromStream
+such as in android-framework/src/com/airshiplay/framework/util/NinePatchTool.java is NinePatch utils, decodeDrawableFromStream